 While getting fresh is awesome if you have the funds, there are always benefits to buying frozen.
 I often find great deals on wild-caught frozen fish, and of course the nice thing about frozen is that it’s definitely not going to go bad if you don’t have time to cook it right away.

-8. Buy specialty items like nuts in bulk when possible.
+8. Buy specialty items like nuts and grains in bulk when possible.

-Sometimes going to a grocery store like Whole Foods, Trader Joe’s or a natural grocer that has a bulk section will really save you money by taking advantage of this feature.
+Sometimes going to a health food store that has a bulk section will really save you money by taking advantage of this feature.

-You can also get great deals on flour, seeds, rice, honey, nut butter and dried fruit by buying these things in bulk.
+You can also get great deals on flour, seeds, rice, honey, nut butter and dried fruit by buying these things in bulk, reusing your containers, and following your plan for the week.

 This keeps you on point, and ensures nothing goes to waste.
 I choose entrees, staple carbs and usually one easy snack.